akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s mouth twitched.
 “You have better eyes than I, sire.
 I am dim of sight and half the man I was.”

-“Then the man you were must have been twice the man I remember.”
+“Then you were twice the man I remember, and I remember a giant.
+Arise, old friend.”
 Henry laughed, and the tension broke.
-He looked at Beatrice, at Godfrey, at the goose waddling unconcernedly across the yard.
+The King looked to Beatrice, to Godfrey, and lastly to the goose waddling unconcernedly across the yard.
 “And this is the goose.”

 Beatrice curtsied.
-“Goosie, thanks to your mercy, sire.”
+“Goosie, by the King's gift and thanks to your mercy, sire.”

 “Goosie.”
 He shook his head.
 “My clerks will have a fine time with that name.”
 He offered his arm.
 “Shall we go inside?
 I am told there is a fire laid on the hearth, and I have not been warm since October.”

----

-### Be it ever so humble

-## Revised Scene: "Be it ever so humble" – Thickened with Food, Music, and Henry’s Commentary

-Below is the **drop-in replacement** for the scene.
-I have added:

-- **Food descriptions** – a king’s generosity adapted to a thegn’s hall (roasted fowl, fresh bread, ale, early winter vegetables, honey cakes)
-- **Music** – Matilda’s influence, even in absence (harp, perhaps a singer)
-- **Henry’s comment** – acknowledging the quality despite the humble setting

 ---